Stairlifts for Narrow Stairs (From 610mm) – What Will Fit Your Home?

 Best Stairlifts for Narrow Stairs

-1. Thyssen Flow X Stairlift
+Thyssen Flow X Stairlift – The Ultimate Solution for Narrow Stairs

 -

-Powered swivel seat that rotates during travel
+Powered swivel seat that rotates automatically while moving

 -

-Foldable arms and footrest for added space
+Foldable arms, seat, and footrest to maximise available space

 -